-- A. We have seen that, regardless of what software development model is followed, certain tasks will need to be done as part of the development process per se whether all at once, iteratively, or incrementally. - 1.
+- A. As we pointed out at the start of the course, there are many different processes that can be followed in software development (e.g. waterfall life cycle, RUP, etc). - B. Regardless of what process is followed, however, certain tasks will need to be done as part of the development process per se whether all at once, iteratively, or incrementally.
+In fact, activities like these will be part of any situation in which one uses his/her professional skills to help solve someone else's problem not just when creating software or even in a computer field. - 1.
+Establishing Requirements: The goal of this is to spell out what constitutes a satisfactory solution to the problem. - 2.
 Analysis.
-The goal of this task is to understand the problem. - 2.
+The goal of this is to understand the problem.
+The key question is "What?". - 3.
 Design.
-The goal of this task is to develop the overall structure of a solution to the problem in terms of individual, buildable components and their relationships to one another. - 3.
+The goal of this is to develop the overall structure of a solution to the problem in terms of individual, buildable components and their relationships to one another.
+The key question is "How?". - 4.
 Implementation.
-The goal of this task is to actually build the system as designed. - 4.
-Quality Assurance.
-The goal of this task is to ensure that the individual components and the system as a whole do what they are supposed to do (which involves identifying their shortcomings and fixing them.) - 5.
-Deployment and Maintenance.
-Actually using the software and making changes as necessary.
+The goal of this task is to actually build the system as designed. - 5.
+Installation / Maintenance / Retirement

+All of these must be done in a context of commitment to Quality Assurance - ensuring that the individual components and the system as a whole do what they are supposed to do (which may involve identifying their shortcomings and fixing them.)